I have a feeling you are staring at this picture and thinking I definitely went crazy. Soup?!? In the summer?

 My friends, I introduce to you the perfect summer appetizer: a cold leek and potato soup, best known as Vichyssoise.
 (I mean, you probably already knew this dish, as it is very popular.
 But the post wouldn’t have the same dramatic effect without the “I introduce to you” part.
 Right?!?*insert confused emoticon here*)

-This delicious creamy soup – made of onions, puréed leaks, potatoes, chicken broth and cream – is typically served chilled as a first course during the warm months, but can also be served hot.
+This delicious creamy soup – made of onions, puréed leeks, potatoes, chicken broth and cream – is typically served chilled as a first course during the warm months, but can also be served hot.
 (Hello southern hemisphere friends!!
 How’s winter going?)